-- 11. The patient's family is important to the maternity nurse because: - a.
+11. The client's family is important to the maternity nurse because:

+- a.
 They pay the bills. - b.
 The nurse will know which family member to avoid. - c.
 The nurse will know which mothers will really care for their children. - d.
 The family culture and structure will influence nursing care decisions.